-During a tooth extraction, Dr. Schilt will need to numb your tooth, jawbone and surrounding gums with a local anesthetic.
+During a tooth extraction, Dr. Schilt and Dr. Welch will need to numb your tooth, jawbone and surrounding gums with a local anesthetic.
 During the extraction process, there will be a sensation of pressure but no pain, as the anesthetic has numbed the nerves.
 Detailed post-operative instructions will be given after the appointment along with any necessary pain prescriptions.

-At McKenzie River Dental, Dr. Schilt provides care and treatment for periodontal disease.
+At McKenzie River Dental, Dr. Schilt and Dr. Welch provides care and treatment for periodontal disease.
 Also known as gum disease, periodontal disease destroys gum tissue and jaw bone, which support your natural teeth.
 When bacterial plaque colonizes over time, it can cause gum tissue to turn red, swell, and bleed easily.
 If left untreated, periodontal disease progresses, which can lead to discomfort, pain and tooth loss.

 Pocket Reduction Surgery – This procedure is a common way to eliminate bacteria, resulting in tissue healing and the reduction of inflammation, allowing teeth to be saved.